dg-demers/busyppp/README.md

 Soon afterward busyppp will stop the current wget download (by killing wget).
 And now again, even later, the page loading has finished, and so busyppp starts wget again.
 And so the cycle repeats.

-This strategy makes sense for any internet connection that is billed by minute rather than by bytes, and that takes a significant time to connect and disconnect---like a dial-up connection!
+This strategy makes sense for any internet connection that is billed by minute rather than by bytes, and that also takes a significant time to connect and disconnect---like a dial-up connection!

-Busyppp currently does not have an interactive way to change its default settings.
+Busyppp currently does not have a .config file or an interactive way to change its default settings.
 So if you want to change a setting---with one exception---you will have to modify the script's code.
 Some such possible changes are discussed later in these notes.

 #####  System Requirements  #####
 Busyppp requires bash, of course, as well as several external processes: wget, beep, ifstat, and nethogs.
 So their so-named packages should be installed and they must be available to be run by the user.

 So far busyppp has only been tested with the following software:
   Debian Stretch (Linux kernel release 4.13.0-1-686-pae)